synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 One Quart of Used Motor Oil will pollute up to 40,730 Square Feet of Soil!

-Crankcase oil drainings have been reported to account for more than 40 percent of the total oil pollution of our nation's harbors and waterways.
+Crankcase oil drainings have been reported to account for more than 40 percent of the total oil pollution of harbors and waterways in USA.

 Used Motor Oil, if handled improperly and without proper personal protection and hygiene is proven to be cancer causing.